triggermesh/knative-sources/slack/README.md

 1. Deploy the Slack Source at the cluster, retieve exposed endpoint.
 2. Configure Slack App to send events to the Slack Source endpoint.
-3. (optional) Modify the Slack Source to add Signing secret and AppID from the configured App.
+3. (optional) Modify the Slack Source to add Signing Secret and AppID from the configured App.

 ### Deploy Slack Source

 An instance of the Slack Source is created by applying a manifest that fullfills its CRD schema.
 Accepted Spec parameters are:

-- `signingSecret` (optional), a kubernetes secret that holds the signing secret that verifies messages from the Slack App.
+- `signingSecret` (optional), a kubernetes secret that holds the Signing Secret that verifies messages from the Slack App.
 - `appID` (optional), to identify the Slack App when multiple integrations use the same endpoint.
 - `sink`, the addressable where cloud events generated from this source will be sent.
 Refer to Knative's documentation.